Motor Insurance

 Average Car Running Costs UK

-Parking fees, tolls, and permits (excluding motoring fines)£29
+Parking fees, tolls, and permits (excluding motoring fines)£39

-Garage rent, other costs (excluding fines), car washing, etc.£34
+Garage rent, other costs (excluding fines), car washing, etc.£44

 How do costs differ if you drive an electric car?
 Purchase prices of EVs are generally higher, and depreciation rates are also higher (that is, we think EVs depreciate or lose value faster).
-For example, our recent research showed that the average purchase price of the 10 cheapest EVs is around £29,000 (the cheapest vehicle being the Smart EQ fortwo coupe, which starts from £22,225).
-So people driving an EV could have slightly higher lease or depreciation costs compared to what they could pay with a cheap petrol car (e.g. VW Polo and Ford Fiesta models starts from under £18,000).
+For example, our recent research showed that the average purchase price of the 10 cheapest EVs is around £27,000 (the cheapest vehicle being the Smart EQ fortwo coupe, which starts from £22,225).
+So people driving an EV could have slightly higher lease or depreciation costs compared to what they could pay with a cheap petrol car (e.g. VW Polo and Ford Puma models starts from ~£20,000-£25,000).

 In contrast, fuel costs less with an electric car—even with high electricity prices.
-Our research shows that the average cost to fuel a mile of driving in an EV is around 9p/mile, which is about half the cost of petrol for an ICE car (~18p/mile).
+Our research shows that the average cost to fuel a mile of driving in an EV is around 7p/mile on a standard electricity tariff or as cheap as 2p/mile on a time of use EV tariff, which is much less than the cost of fuel for an ICE car (~13-17p/mile).

 Note, these figures are averages across all drivers.
 In cases where a cost is essentially mandatory, like paying for the vehicle, servicing, petrol, tax and insurance, the averages mentioned above should be pretty reliable indicators of cost for a typical driver; but for expenses that are highly optional and only taken by a small proportion of drivers, like motoring organisations, driving lessons, motoring fines, etc., the average costs listed above are dragged down by low take-up rates—that means if you spend on these items, you will most certainly spend a lot more than the "average" listed for this line item.
 For example, if you pay a motoring fine, it will certainly cost more than £4!
 Also, the cost to own a car can vary quite a bit—from year to year (depending on depreciation that is higher for younger cars, if you have major repair work, etc.), person to person (e.g. some people pay a LOT more for car insurance, others less), car to car, etc.